-2.1.34 Blood Transfusion
+2.1.34 Blood Transfusion Test Repertoire and TAT

-Test Repertoire

-Test Sample Type Minimum Volume ТАТ Comment Mnemonic Group & Screen 4.9ml EDTA Specimen bottle labelled: "EDTA - FOR BLOOD BANK" (Blue top tube) 2.5ml Routine: Same day if received before cut off time of 17:00 during routine hours.
+Test Sample Type Minimum Volume ТАТ Comment Mnemonic Group & Screen 4.9ml EDTA Specimen bottle labelled: "EDTA - FOR BLOOD BANK" (PalePink top tube) 2.5ml Routine: Same day if received before cut off time of 17:00 during routine hours.
 Emergency: 1 hour GS specimens should be taken using the Bridge Medical devices/Powerchart for OPD either desktop or PDA.
 Equipment must be brought to patient bedside.
 When the Bridge medical device is not available the patient details must be handwritten on the specimen bottle.
 Unavoidable delays in the provision of results can occur when a patient has a positive antibody screen and/ or when a specimen is referred to the IBTS.
 Group and Antibody screen Direct Antiglobulin Test EDTA Specimen (2.7 ml) 2.5ml Routine: Same day if received before cut off time of 17:00 during routine hours.
 Emergency: 1 hour DAT specimens should be taken using the Bridge Medical devices either desktop or PDA/Powerchart for OPD.
 Equipment must be brought to patient bedside.
 When the Bridge medical device is not available the patient details must be handwritten on the specimen bottle.
 DAT Transfusion Reaction Investigation 4.9ml EDTA Specimen + 7.5ml clotted serum specimen 2.5ml Depends on the complexity of investigation.
 Should be sent to the hospital Blood Bank as soon as possible after taking the specimens.
 TRX

-Test Sample Type Minimum Volume ТАТ Comment Mnemonic ABO Antibody titration Cold Agglutinins Specimen.
-4.0ml 4.9ml. during routine hours Urgent: Same day if received before 1400.
-5 working days from sample receipt by NHSBT As per Specimen User Manual This test is requested only under the instruction of the Nephrology team.
+Test Sample Type Minimum Volume TAT Comment Mnemonic ABO Antibody titration Cold Agglutinins 4.9ml EDTA Specimen.
+2 X 4.9ml EDTA specimen bottle.
+4.0ml 4.9ml.
+Routine: 24 hours from time of receipt during routine hours Urgent: Same day if received before 1400.
+5 working days from sample receipt by NHSBT As per Specimen User Manual IBTS This test is requested only under the instruction of the Nephrology team.
 Specimens should be taken using the Bridge Medical devices either desktop or PDA/Powerchart for OPD.
 Equipment must be brought to patient bedside.
 When the Bridge medical device is not available the patient details must be handwritten on the specimen bottle.
 Referred to IBTS Specimens should be taken using the Bridge Medical devices either desktop or PDA/Powerchart for OPD.
 Equipment must be brought to patient bedside.
 Anitbody TITR COLDAGGS ABO Rh D grouping for Living donor and H&I 4.9ml EDTA Specimen.
 2.5ml.
 Routine: Same day if received before cut off time of 17:00 during routine hours.
 Emergency: 1 hour When the Bridge medical device is not available the patient details must be handwritten on the specimen bottle.
 Ext Blood Group